okryvyts/lifetimes-book/src/basics.md

 How on earth `blog_url` that was taken from some kind of a user input is related to `post_urls` returned by the crawler?
-The most annoying thing is the code in the `main` function is actually perfectly fine and should compile, but as you may have already guessed it doesn't because of our malformed function signature.
+The most annoying thing is that the code in the `main` function is actually perfectly fine and should compile, but as you may have already guessed it doesn't because of our malformed function signature.
-What's going on here and what's the error communicating to us?
+What's going on here?
+And what's the error communicating to us?
-To answer these questions we need to understand the way the borrow checker works.
+To answer these questions, we need to understand the way the borrow checker works.